 Once we have chosen a nodal point, we can start looking for how it is assigned meaning.
 We do this by looking for the places in a text where the nodal point is mentioned in connection to other concepts and ideas.
 These connections creates an understanding of what the nodal point means in the text, which we call the chain of equivalence because the nodal point is made equivalent to all the concepts in the chain.
 Sometimes there are also terms that the nodal point is defined as different from, which can then form a chain of difference.

 Once we have found the chain of equivalence we look at the specific word choices and what meaning they give to the nodal point.
 What exactly do the words mean?
-What are their connotations?
 What effect does it have that these exact words were chosen?

 Example of a discourse analysis